confused-Techie/GoPage/readme.md

 http://SERVER-IP:PORT/
 ````

+If you haven't added any Link Items to GoPage you'll be greeted by the 'First Time Setup' window, helping with tips similar to whats found here.
+Otherwise feel free to give this a look over.

 Once there you can get started by adding new Links by hitting 'Add New Item' and filling in the details on the next page.

   * Friendly Name: Will be the name shown to you when you look at this Link.
   * Link: Of Course is the actual Link to navigate to.
   * Category: Is if you so choose a Category you can create for this link, to later on help you find it again.
 This section will suggest any previously created categories but can always be something new.

-If you haven't installed any plugins at this point you can ignore the different Plugin Sections and hit 'Submit'
+If you haven't installed any plugins at this point you can ignore the 'Add Plugin' button and hit 'Submit'

-Otherwise if you'd like to get started with some plugins to extend the functionality of GoPage you can navigate to Settings via the Gear Icon in the top left corner then hitting the GoTo button on the right side of the 'Plugin Repo' Listing under Tools.
+Otherwise if you'd like to get started with some plugins to extend the functionality of GoPage you can click 'Plugin Repo' in the top Header.

 Or by navigating to: